M4hy4rgh/Landing-page/README.md

 # Landing-page

-Here I am practicing HTML by utilizing the Flexbox concept.
+Developing a landing page by utilizing the Flexbox concept.